LLNL/Silo/docs/parallel.md

-## Multi-Block Objects, Parallelism and Multiple Independent File Parallel I/O
+## Multi-Block Objects, Parallelism and

+Poor-Man's Parallel I/O

 Individual pieces of mesh created with a number of `DBPutXxxmesh()` calls can be assembled together into larger, multi-block objects.
 Likewise for variables and materials defined on these meshes.